deusExMac/WebScraper/README.md

 ### web mode

 Web scraper can also be executed and controlled from whithin Web browsers.
-When executed that way,
+Websockets are used to facilitate communication between the Web browser and the executing WebScraper.
+TODO: More info on this.......

 # Useful tools/projects